This is an excerpt from the novel Scale by Greg Egan, first published in 2023. All rights reserved.

 I want to play against you, Idris decided.

 Good choice.
-Maybe tomorrow.
+Maybe next time.

 After dinner, they listened to a short comedy play on the radio, but when the broadcast changed to orchestral music Idris started yawning.